vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 in `īta` instead of `eta` (cf. 738 b) occurs once in B. (`kāmayīta` AB.), is not very rare in S. (a score or two of examples are quotable), and is also found in MBh. and later.
-Of a corresponding 3d pl. in `īran` only one or two instances can be pointed out (`kāmayīran` AÇS., `kalpayīran` AGS.).
+Of a corresponding 3d pl. in `īran` only one or two instances can be pointed out (`kāmayīran` AśS., `kalpayīran` AGS.).

 4\.
 Present Imperative.